 Another key feature of the Juno debit card is the company’s cash-back rewards program.

 With your Juno debit card, you can earn cash-back on purchases made at partners like Amazon, Walmart, Trader Joe’s, Aldi, Airbnb and Home Depot.
-You can choose ten merchants and earn either 5% when spending cash or 10% when spending USDC.
+You can choose 10 merchants and earn 5% at each of these merchants.

-You’re allowed to change your cash-back brands only once per month, but you’re free to switch between cash and USDC spending whenever you like.
+You’re allowed to change your cash-back brands only once per month.

 Cash to Crypto Transfers

 Juno’s crypto trading platform allows you to buy and sell the following cryptocurrencies: